racdurr/upwellingpredictions/README.md

 ###### Figure 8: Results of Neural Network on Non-Saptial dataset, showcasing for when both 1+ or 3+ days have passed.

 ### Logistic Regression
 ##### Logistic regression was utilized due to the issues encountered with the neural network, and primarily focuses on the 3+ days data set, since neither datasets, spatially or non-spatially, were able to generate an accurate model.
-Results for both days are similar but slightly differ in the sense that the non-spatial sees a higher TruePositive and FalseNegatives (Fig. 9 and Fig. 10).
-What's interesting to note is that the FalsePositives for both datasets are still extremely high and indicates that more times upwelling is said to have happened but is actually not.
+Results for both days are similar but slightly differ in that the non-spatial sees a higher TruePositive and FalseNegatives (Fig. 9 and Fig. 10).
+What's interesting to note is that the FalsePositives for both datasets are still extremely high and indicates that there are more times where upwelling is said to have happened but actually didn't.

 ![Alt text](Figures/Figure9.png)
 ###### Figure 9: Results of Neural Network on Saptial dataset, only showcasing for when 3+ days have passed.